tedeh/jayson/README.md

 ##### Using multiple interfaces at the same time

 A Jayson server can use multiple interfaces at the same time.
-When invoking an interface method, the method returns an instance of the class that represents the interface which can then be accesed by itself.

 Example of a server that listens has both an `http` and a `https` interface: